PennyLaneAI/catalyst/doc/dev/transforms.rst

 .. note::

-    If you are encoutering issues, or would like to quickly try out the pass described in this guide, you can have a look at or cherry-pick this commit which includes all changes described in this section: https://github.com/PennyLaneAI/catalyst/commit/ba7b3438667963b307c07440acd6d7082f1960f3
+    If you are encoutering issues, or would like to quickly try out the hello world pass described in this section, you can have a look at or cherry-pick this commit which includes all changes described in this section: https://github.com/PennyLaneAI/catalyst/commit/ba7b3438667963b307c07440acd6d7082f1960f3

 If this is your first time writing MLIR or LLVM passes, the boilerplate can be quite overwhelming.